 Marmots are intrinsic to many human cultures; they are part of folklore, they provide opportunities for observing wildlife, and they are exploited for food and fur.
 The conditions that allow marmots to flourish and the programs needed to protect marmots from over-exploitation are of critical concern.
-The conservati<on of marmots is of great importance because of those qualities that are particularly valuable for the study of ecological and evolutionary problems of both practical and theoretical significance.
-The coming together in this symposium of marmot biologists of diverse backgrounds and interests represents an important step to the future preservation and study of these special animals.
+The conservati

 Kenneth B. Armitage (University of Kansas)